 How to Apply

-To apply for a Federal Direct Subsidized Loan, you must complete the FAFSA.
+To apply for a Federal Direct Unsubsidized Loan, you must complete the FAFSA.
 To be eligible, you must be enrolled for at least 6 hours per semester.
 If you’re eligible for a Federal Direct Unsubsidized Loan, it will be included on your Financial Aid Award Letter.